sciccolella/deepSpecas/benchmark/README.md

 - [Alternative donor](A5.txt) 30 events
 - [Intron retention](IR.txt) 17 events

-Lastly we provide the bam files of the aligned reads from `PRJNA255099`, in which only the reads overlapping the region of interested are retained, divided in two conditions:
+Lastly we provide the bam files of the aligned reads from `PRJNA255099`, in which only the reads overlapping the regions of interest are retained, divided in two conditions:
 - [Condition 1](c1.bam) comprised of samples `SRR1513329`, `SRR1513330`, `SRR1513331`
 - [Condition 2](c2.bam) comprised of samples `SRR1513332`, `SRR1513333`, `SRR1513334`